ezramizrahi/blog/content/blog/4-sort-and-splice/index.md

 ];
 ```

-And after we again use the following sort and splice methods:
+And we use the same sort and splice methods:

 ```
 const topFiveFilms = arrayOfFilms.sort((a, b) => b.rating - a.rating).splice(0,5);